How Microsoft Entra Self-Service Password Reset Works

-Azure AD SSPR displays all security questions to the user at once, and answers are not obfuscated.
-This creates a perfect scenario for over-the-shoulder surfing, or for an attacker to social engineer the answers to all of the questions.
-Azure AD also lacks a lockout threshold if questions are answered incorrectly.
+With Microsoft Entra (Azure AD) Self-Service Password Reset, all security questions are displayed to the user at the same time and answers are not obfuscated.
+This creates a perfect scenario for over-the-shoulder surfing or for an attacker to social engineer the answers to all of the questions.
+Microsoft Entra also lacks a lockout threshold to answering questions incorrectly

-Specops uReset supports updating locally cached credentials.
-This is an important and common use case for the majority of our customers, as end-users are increasingly mobile or remote due to digitalization.
+Specops uReset supports updating locally cached credentials, with or without a connection to the domain controller.
+This is an important and common use case for the majority of our customers, as end-users are increasingly working full-time or part-time remote.

 Lacks a dedicated service desk interface

-Half of all data breaches involve a malicious or criminal attack with social engineering making up a large percentage of these.
-The IT service desk is a prime social engineering target, so user verification is imperative.
-Specops uReset’s service desk component enables service desk staff to verify users with the authentication factors they’ve enrolled with before proceeding to reset or change their passwords.
+Half of all data breaches involve a malicious or criminal attack with social engineering making up a large percentage of these (Ponemon, 2019).
+The IT service desk is a prime target for social engineering, so user verification is imperative.
+Specops offers a companion product to uReset, Secure Service Desk, which enables service desk staff to verify user’s identities utilizing the authentication factors they’ve enrolled with before proceeding to reset or change their passwords.

 About Specops uReset

-To see how Specops uReset can increase password security, click here.
+To see how Specops uReset can lift the burden from your IT department and increase password security, click here.